mbodm/WAUZ/README.md

 ### Important notes when using release version 1.0.3 or higher

-The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
+The way WAUZ works and doing its unzip job (under the hood) has completely changed since the 1.0.3 release version!
 Therefore i need to explain this a bit more in detail here.

 At the moment there is still some ongoing development and descission finding in progress.
 Therefore i quickly out-commented all the text, that already existed here.
 More to come.
 Stay tuned!